-- Contributor of Study Notes, Africa Study Bible (Carol Stream, IL: Tyndale House Publishers, 2017).
+Contributor of Study Notes, Africa Study Bible (Carol Stream, IL: Tyndale House Publishers, 2017).
+Order at AMAZON.

 Conferences and Seminars

-- Seminary Paper at the Centre for the Study of World Christianity, The University of Edinburgh Divinity School, October 8, 2013: "The Nature of Evil in Africa: Theodicy, Cosmology, and the Book of Job amongst Fang Protestant Christians".
+Seminar Paper at the Centre for the Study of World Christianity, The University of Edinburgh, School of Divinity, October 8, 2013: "The Nature of Evil in Africa: Theodicy, Cosmology, and the Book of Job amongst Fang Protestant Christians".

-- Seminar Paper at the Centre for the Study of World Christianity, The University of Edinburgh Divinity School, February 14, 2012: “Reading the Book of Job through the Eyes of Leprosy Sufferers in Equatorial Guinea”.
+Seminar Paper at the Centre for the Study of World Christianity, The University of Edinburgh, School of Divinity, February 14, 2012: “Reading the Book of Job through the Eyes of Leprosy Sufferers in Equatorial Guinea”.

 Published Book Reviews

 Review of Contemporary Pentecostal Christianity: Interpretations from an African Context, Mission Studies: A Journal of the International Association for Mission Studies 31.2 (Summer 2014).
 Book Review of J. Kwabena Asamoah-Gyadu, Contemporary Pentecostal Christianity: Interpretations from an African Context (Eugene, Oregon: Wipf & Stock, 2013), pp. xix + 194.

 “Bridging the Academic and Vernacular Divide in Biblical Interpretation within the Global Church”, Expository Times 126.2 (November 2014).
 Book review of Alissa Jones Nelson, Power and Responsibility in Biblical Interpretation: Reading the Book of Job with Edward Said (London: Equinox Publishing, 2012), pp. x + 257.